atom/flight-manual.atom.io/content/hacking-atom/sections/debugging.md

 #### Check if your GPU is causing the problem

-If you encounter flickering or other rendering issues, you can disable your Graphics Processing Unit (GPU) with the `--disable-gpu` Chromium flag to see if the fault lies with your GPU:
+If you encounter flickering or other rendering issues, you can stop Atom from using your Graphics Processing Unit (GPU) with the `--disable-gpu` Chromium flag to see if the fault lies with your GPU:

 ```command-line
 $ atom --disable-gpu